namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 8/2/24
+- Ready to test on hotfix but found a bug with themes
+- Will continue testing today

 ### 8/1/24
-- Working on BCAs then start testing
+- Finished BCAs
+- Fixed a bug for 2882

 ### 7/31/24
 - Worked through ISPAs